GH-AkshyM/HR-Attrition-Analytics-Dashboard/README.md

 ### “Does this employee fall into one or more high-risk bands?”

-If yes → flag early → intervene with precision.
+If yes ➤ flag early ➤ intervene with precision.

 #### 🚀 Outcome: A System That Predicts, Not Just Describes

-By shifting from variable-by-variable comparison to a unified risk band model, you transform attrition analytics from

-- *reactive observation*

-into

-- *proactive prevention.*